Free Binary Translator — Convert Binary to Text

 What is a Binary Translator and Converter?

 A binary translator or converter is a tool that converts binary code (0s and 1s) into human-readable text and other number systems — decimal, hexadecimal, and octal.
 It also works in reverse, encoding text or numbers back into binary format.
-This tool handles all five formats in any direction using UTF-8 encoding, so emojis, accented characters, and non-English scripts work correctly.
+This tool handles binary ↔ text in real time.

 Computers do not store or process data as letters or words.
 All information is represented internally using binary values.
 Encoding systems such as ASCII and UTF-8 assign each character a unique numeric value, which is then stored as a sequence of binary digits.